Shelby Chrisman-Forza is preparing for her second year as head coach of the Eureka women's soccer team.

 At Piedmont, she was responsible for recruiting potential student-athletes, organizing team travel, helping manage the program budget, monitoring classroom and academic progress, designing and implementing a strength conditioning programs and handling digital content for team viewing.

-Since last summer, Chrisman-Forza has coached club soccer in Gainesville, Georgia, organizing training sessions, mentoring athletes and monitoring their progress.
+Prior to coming to Eureka, Chrisman-Forza coached club soccer in Gainesville, Georgia, organizing training sessions, mentoring athletes and monitoring their progress.

 A native of Toronto, Ontario, Canada, Chrisman-Forza attended and played soccer at NCAA Division II Wingate University in Wingate, North Carolina from 2009 to 2012.